 Jason Connor, Ph.D. / Director & Senior Statistical Scientist

 Jason Connor is a Director & Senior Statistical Scientist for Berry Consultants with expertise in Bayesian statistics and designing adaptive clinical trials.
-He works primarily with pharmaceutical companies, medical device companies, and academic investigators and has created over 50 tailored Bayesian adaptive designs; nearly all were reviewed by the U.S. Food and Drug Administration (FDA).
-He also is on the Editorial Advisory Boards of the Journal of Comparative Effectiveness Research and PLOS One and is a frequent invited speaker at the NIH, academic seminars, and conferences on CER and Bayesian adaptive trials.
-Dr. Connor currently has an appointment as an Assistant Professor of Medical Education at the University of Central Florida College of Medicine and has been a Visiting Professor at the Bloomberg School of Public Health at Johns Hopkins University the summers of 2010 - 2013 teaching a week-long course in Bayesian Adaptive Designs.
+He works primarily with pharmaceutical companies, medical device companies, and academic investigators and has collaborated in the design of over 200 tailored Bayesian adaptive designs; nearly all were reviewed by the U.S. Food and Drug Administration (FDA).
+Dr. Connor currently has appointments as a Assistant Professor of Medical Education at the University of Central Florida College of Medicine (2008-present) and Visiting Professor each summer at the Bloomberg School of Public Health at Johns Hopkins University (2010-present) teaching a week-long course in Bayesian Adaptive Designs.
 READ MORE

 Michelle Detry, Ph.D. / Adaptive Trial Execution Mgr. & Statistical Scientist